laurentperroteau/yupik-radio/README.md

 > Is part of [Yupik collection of modules](https://github.com/laurentperroteau/yupik)

 Work in all modern browser.
-In IE8, native checkbox is using (need class .lte9 to the html tag for graceful degradation).
+In IE8, native input radio is using and need class .lte9 on the html tag for a graceful degradation (see [__DEMO__](http://codepen.io/laurentperroteau/pen/bNwKbL?editors=110)).

 Install using Bower: